 - In Persona 4 it never happens for real, but Naoto's Shadow expresses a desire to carry out a sex change operation on her(self).
 Representing her insecurity from being patronized by the police.

-- In Evil Genius, One of the henchmen you can recruit, Ethan Asia, was performing surgery on a Papa New Guinean tribesman, when his patient suffered a fatal heart attack while Ethan simultaneously suffered pancreatic failure.
+- In Evil Genius, One of the henchmen you can recruit, Ethan Asia (aka The Butcher), was performing surgery on a Papa New Guinean tribesman, when his patient suffered a fatal heart attack while Ethan simultaneously suffered pancreatic failure.
 Seeing no other options, Ethan transplanted his patient's pancreas into his own body.
+Oh, and the pancreas was cursed, so now he's a cannibal.

 - The SCP Foundation has SCP-542, a stitched-together Frankensteinian Herr Doktor type who routinely did this in order to replace his organs as they failed before he was taken into the care of the foundation.